-The student is given a "Head Injury Form" to show their teacher and then to take home to the parents.
 The student is told to return to the office if they become ill or have any further symptoms.
 Students with serious head injuries will be referred for medical care or transported by emergency service and the parent will be notified.